mgoadric/cardstock/_posts/2019-03-15-hearts-heuristics.md

 Agram, about equal to Stealing Bundles, and lower than both Ninety-Eight and Pairs, which matches my intuition about creating the heuristic.

-#### Fairness = 0.94
+#### Fairness = 0.86

-With random players, we find that Hearts is a very fair game, scoring very close to the expected value for 4 players.
+With random players, we find that Hearts is a relatively fair game, scoring close to the expected value for 4 players.

 ![Hearts Fairness]({{site.url}}{{site.baseurl}}/images/hearts/fairness.png){:class="post-image"}